 An IP-based PA and intercom infrastructure is what makes compliance achievable regardless of which regulation applies.
 Open SIP standards mean ZYCOO endpoints can integrate with whichever mass notification or panic alert platform a district's compliance requirements specify.
 The infrastructure layer adapts to the compliance platform on top of it.

-Five Decisions to Get Right Before You Deploy
+Five Deployment Decisions to Get Right

 - Zone design before device count.
 Start with how the campus is used during an emergency, not how it looks on a floor plan.
 A zone defined by building boundaries behaves very differently during a lockdown than one defined by exit routes and response logic.